Home

 # Introduction

 Koel (also styled as koel, with a lowercase k) is a web-based personal audio streaming service written in Vue at the client side and Laravel on the server side.
-Targeting web developers, Koel embraces some of the more modern web technologies – flexbox, audio and drag-and-drop API to name a few – to do its job.
+Targeting web developers, Koel embraces some of the more modern web technologies to do its job.

 # Requirements